paulcager/osgridref/README.md

 <img src="images/grid-letters.png" alt="grid letters" align="right" />

 The normal, human-readable representation is two letters followed by two groups of digits, for example `SZ 644 874`.
-The 2 letters define a 100 km by 100 km square.
-The first group of digits is the `eastings` and the second is the `northings`; these digits define a coordinate _within_ the 100 km square.
+The 2 letters define a 100 km by 100 km square, as in the diagram on the right.
+The first group of digits isthe `eastings` and the second is the `northings`;
+these digits define a coordinate _within_ the 100 km square.

 An alternative notation is to omit the grid letters and provide just an `easting` and `northing` separated by a comma.
 In this case these are coordinates relative to the _origin_ of the grid